greghesp/ha-bambulab/README.md

 - LAN Access Code (Can be found on the Printer settings)
 - Serial Number (Can be found in the printer settings or in Bambu Studio)

+### P1P Owners

+In the latest firmware update, Bambu Lab removed the ability to use MQTT if the printer is not in LAN mode.
+For this to work, the P1P must be in LAN mode

 ## Features

 ### Sensors